 Let your child know that it’s OK to find things hard and that everyone makes mistakes.
 It’s also OK to feel sad, angry, disappointed or frustrated – but it isn’t OK to be harsh on yourself.

-For example, you could say ‘It’s normal to feel unhappy with your body sometimes, but that doesn’t mean you’re ugly’.
-Or ‘I’m sorry they don’t feel the same way about you but you’re still a lovable person.’
-Or ‘We all say things without thinking.
+For example, you could say, ‘It’s normal to feel unhappy with your body sometimes, but that doesn’t mean you’re ugly’.
+Or ‘I’m sorry they don’t feel the same way about you, but you’re still a lovable person.’
+Or ‘We all say things without thinking sometimes.
 Perhaps you could think about how you can make it better’.

 Encourage your child to say something kind to themselves.
 It can help to ask your child what they might say to a friend who made a mistake or who’s going through a tough time.

-Here are some options you could suggest to your child:
+Here are options you could suggest to your child:

 - ‘I’m doing the best I can.’

 - ‘I’m a good person.’